-TMKOC’s Dilip Joshi Says Kavi Kumar Azad Was Laughing Buddha On The Set; Will Truly Be Missed!
+TMKOC’s Dilip Joshi Says Kavi Kumar Azad Was The Laughing Buddha On The Sets; Will Truly Be Missed!

 - Taarak Mehta team dazzle on Indian Idol

 Kavi Kumar Azad's sudden demise has shocked the television industry and fans.
 The actor, who played the role of Dr Hathi on SAB TV's popular show Taarak Mehta Ka Ooltah Chashmah, died yesterday (July 9, 2018), after suffering a cardiac arrest.
-The producer of the show, Asit Kumarr, his co-actors Mandar Chandwadkar and Disha Vakani expressed shock over actor's sudden demise.
+The producer of the show, Asit Kumarr, his co-actors Mandar Chandwadkar and Disha Vakani expressed shock over the actor's sudden demise.
 Now, Kavi's co-actor, Dilip Joshi, who plays the role of Jethalal on the show, has reacted to the news.

 Talking to TOI, the actor said that he still can't believe that Kavi is no more.
-He adds that Kavi was laughing Buddha on the set and will truly be missed.
+He adds that Kavi was the laughing Buddha on the sets and will truly be missed.

 Dilip Is Shocked Over Kavi Kumar Azad’s Death